jbarozet/catalystwan-sdk-examples/README.md

 Use `export catalystwan_devel=true` if you want to have debug messsages.
 They will be dumped into catalystwan.log file.

-Python examples organized as follows:
+Python examples are organized as follows:

 - `requests` folder: examples based on the requests library (without catalystwan SDK usage)
 - `raw` folder: examples based on catalystwan layer1